BubbleHall/AS-MCS/README.md

 # AS-MCS
-A collaborate attempt to rebuild the model of AS-MCS.
+An cooporative attempt with MerylLynch to rebuild AS-MCS model.